 Landshypotek Bank strives to implement corporate governance that is marked by its focus on structure, processes, and efficient governance and control, and which comprises a value-steered employee culture that reinforces own responsibility and commitment.
-During the year, the bank has implemented targeted efforts to improve both of these areas.
 The bank has high ambitions in terms of good corporate governance, risk management and internal control.

-Governance is conducted pursuant to external rules for corporate governance that include, inter alia, the Companies Act, the Annual Accounts Act and the Swedish Corporate Governance Code (applicable parts thereof).
+Governance is conducted pursuant to external rules for corporate governance that include, inter alia, the Companies Act, the Annual Accounts Act, the Banking and Financing Act and the Swedish Corporate Governance Code (applicable parts thereof).
 The Rules on Remuneration of the Board and Executive Management and on Incentive Programmes issued by the Swedish Corporate Governance Board do not apply to the bank since the bank does not use any form of incentive programme nor is it a listed company.
 The fundamental internal framework for corporate governance comprises, inter alia, the Articles of Association, the owner directive, formal work plans for the Board and its committees, the CEO's instruction, report plans and policies.
-Policies, guidelines and instructions that clarify the delegation of responsibility and working methods at the bank comprise key tools for the Board and CEO in their work wih governance and control.
+Policies, guidelines and instructions that clarify the delegation of responsibility and working methods at the bank comprise key tools for the Board and CEO in their work with governance and control.